webix-hub/docs/data/api/refs/ui.datatable_methods.md

 - api/ui.datatable_scrollto.md - scrolls the view to the defined position
 - api/ui.datatable_select.md - selects the specified element
 - api/ui.datatable_selectrange.md - selects the specified range of elements
-- api/link/ui.datatable_serialize.md - serializes data to a json object
+- api/link/ui.datatable_serialize.md - serializes data to a JSON object
 - api/ui.datatable_setcolumnwidth.md - sets the width of the specified column
 - api/link/ui.datatable_setpage.md - makes the specified page visible (assuming that the pager was defined )
 - api/ui.datatable_setrowheight.md - sets the height of the specified row